Mad-Ax/ScalerController/README.md

 To be provided

+## Bugs

+- Pulling back on left stick causes reverse - this was introduced recently but I can't understand why

 ## Functionality not listed on roadmap / Wishlist / Gripe list

 - Need a way of sending a 2-way gear selector thru the unit